OpenTraceLab/website/docs/opentracebroadcaster/overview.md

 **No measurement data:**
 - Ensure your device is connected and recognized by the system
-- Test device detection with `sigrok-cli --scan`
+- Test device detection with `OpenTraceCLI --scan`
 - Verify OpenTraceCapture can access the device

 **Measurements not updating:**